Make your move stress free

 - Lock windows and doors.

-- Now you can relax.
-Say farewell to your neighbors.
-You are on your way to your new home!
+- 'Farewell' your neighbours - you are on your way to your new home.

 At Your New Residence

-Send a relative or trusted friend ahead if possible.
+- Send a relative or trusted friend ahead if possible.
 This way your new home will be open and ready to receive your furniture.
-Give your representative your scaled map
+They can show the removalists where everything is to be placed and instruct our White Glove unpacking ladies, should you be held up for any unforeseen reason.